Throughput Analysis (Part I)

 [Editor's Note: This article has been updated since its original publication to reflect a more recent version of the software interface.]

-As an example, consider the case shown next with two components in series and each processing/producing 10 and 20 items per unit time (ipu), respectively.
+As an example, consider a case with two components in series and each processing/producing 10 and 20 items per unit time (ipu), respectively.

 In this case, the system configuration is not only the system's reliability-wise configuration but also its production/processing sequence.
 In other words, the first component processes/produces 10 ipu and the second component can process/produce up to 20 ipu.
 However, the second component can only process/produce items it receives from the block before it and it is only receiving 10 items in this case.
 If we assume that neither component can fail, then the maximum items processed from this configuration would be 10 ipu.
 If the system operates for 100 time units, then the throughput of this system will be 1,000 items (10*100).